zikula/DynamicFormBundle/README.md

 DynamicFormBundle
 =================

-The `DynamicFormPropertyBundle` offers helpers for handling dynamic form fields (forms built from definitions stored in the database).
+The `DynamicFormBundle` offers helpers for handling dynamic form fields (forms built from definitions stored in the database).
 This can be helpful for several applications where a site admin (not the developer) needs to configure the fields of a form, like contact forms, surveys or exams.
 For example, a user profile manager could use this functionality to handle definition and management of user profile data.